Which drug manufacturers have the most FDA recalls? (2026 data)

 How we measured this

-Every company on pharmaranks carries a 0–5 recall-safety score derived from its FDA enforcement history (openFDA), where a lower score means a heavier recall record.
-For this analysis we:
+Every company on pharmaranks carries a 0–5 recall-safety score from its FDA enforcement history (openFDA), where a lower score means a heavier recall record.
+We took every manufacturer with at least 10 rated products, consolidated the FDA's separate registered entities into a single parent maker, and computed each maker's product-weighted average.
+The result covers 46 manufacturers; the average score is 3.4 / 5.

 Manufacturers with the heaviest recall record